Jason94/coalton-io/README.markdown

      (write-line str)))
 ```

-`wrap-io`, the main tool to run normal Coalton functions in `IO`, automatically handles any errors thrown from Coalton or Lisp:
+`wrap-io`, the main way to run normal Coalton functions in `IO`, automatically handles any errors thrown from Coalton or Lisp:

 ```lisp
   (do